waqarsaleem/waqarsaleem.github.io/CodeGame/README.md

 ## Teams

-The registered teams for Code Game, Spring 2022 are
+The registered teams for Code Game, Spring 2022 so far are as follows.
+Team names in _italics_ have been assigned.

 |   | Team  | Member  | Member  | Member  | Special Eligiblity  |